ON THE DOORSTEP

 Bridport & West Bay

-In Bridport make for Longs Fish & Chips, the original Stables for pizza and cider, and The Bull Hotel.
-The Watch House (Hive Café’s sister restaurant), and popular fish restaurant, Riverside, are in West Bay.
+In Bridport make for Longs Fish & Chips and the original Stables for pizza and cider.
+The Watch House (Hive Café’s sister restaurant) is in West Bay.

 The course at Bridport & West Dorset Golf Club has wonderful views, and the club welcomes visitors.